PCBoard

-PCBoard (PCB) was a bulletin board system (BBS) application first introduced for DOS in 1983 by Fred Clark's Clark Development Company.
+PCBoard (PCB) was a bulletin board system (BBS) application first introduced for DOS in 1983 by Fred Clark's Clark Development Company (CDC).
 PCBoard was one of the first commercial BBS packages for DOS systems, and was considered one of the "high end" packages during the rapid expansion of BBS systems in the early 1990s.
 PCB was used as the basis of some of the largest bulletin board systems of the era, like Canada Remote Systems.

 PCB was notable for its support of large multi-line BBS systems, which it supported by running multiple copies of the program, either using multitasking systems like DESQview or on multiple physical machines using shared storage.
 The system was licensed by the number of lines it would support; the majority of the systems were the basic two-line license, but it was also offered in 5, 10, 25, 50, 100, 250 and 1000 line systems.
 A native 32-bit IBM OS/2 version became also available with PCB V15.22 and higher.
 There were also a few tools available for PCBoard, which were specifically developed for the OS/2 2.0 and OS/2 Warp operating system.

-Like many BBS companies, the rise of the WWW starting around 1994 led to serious downturns in fortunes, and Clark Development went bankrupt in 1997.
+Like many BBS companies, the rise of the World Wide Web starting around 1994 led to serious downturns in fortunes, and CDC went bankrupt in 1997.

 Multinode support

-PCBoard supported the 16C550 UARTs (universal asynchronous receiver transmitter), such as 16550 UART ("Fifo"), 16554 UART and 16650 UART, which made it possible to run multiple nodes of the BBS on a single (multitasking) computer using either using IBM OS/2 or the DOS multitasking tool DESQview in combination with the memory manager QEMM.
-Some sysops tried to run PCBoard on the (then) new Windows 95 operating system by Microsoft and reported mixed results.
-Stability was critical for a BBS, which was usually running 24/7, and the early version of the Microsoft 32-bit operating system lacked it.
+PCBoard supported the 16C550 universal asynchronous receiver-transmitter (UART) devices, such as 16550 UART ("Fifo"), 16554 UART and 16650 UART, which made it possible to run multiple nodes of the BBS on a single (multitasking) computer using either using IBM OS/2 or the DOS multitasking tool DESQview in combination with the memory manager QEMM.
+Some sysops reported mixed results running PCBoard on Windows 95 when it first came out..
+Stability was critical for a BBS, which was usually running 24/7, and the early version of the 32-bit operating system lacked it.
 Windows 95 was never officially supported by CDC.

-Standard PCs then and today have only one or two (if any) serial ports (COM ports), which are needed to connect an external modem to a computer.
+Standard PCs then and today have only one or two (if any) serial ports (a.k.a.
+COM ports), which are needed to connect an external modem to a computer.
 This made multiport cards like the G-Tek "BlackBoard", "BBS550" or "SmartCard" and the "DigiBoard" by Digi International popular among sysops.
-Other options were internal multi-modem cards and multiple computers connected by local area network.
+Other options were internal multi-modem cards and multiple computers connected by local area network (LAN).

-PCBoard also supports ISDN (Integrated Services Digital Network) and Telnet access via the Internet.
+PCBoard also supports Integrated Services Digital Network (ISDN) and Telnet access via the Internet.
 The open source terminal emulator SyncTERM, available for Win32, Linux, FreeBSD, NetBSD, OpenBSD, Solaris and Mac OS X can be used for example to connect to the few remaining PCBoard BBS installations that are connected to the Internet.